Software-Reengineering/RePatch/README.md

 When standard cherry-pick fails due to refactorings (e.g., method renaming or relocation), RePatch detects and temporarily inverts these structural changes using RefactoringMiner.
 This alignment enables the patch to be applied successfully.
 After integration, the original refactorings are replayed to preserve the target’s evolution history.
 This two-phase process improves patch portability across independently evolving codebases.

+> This work is accepted in the research track of The 25th IEEE International Conference on Source Code Analysis and Manipulation ([SCAM 2025)(https://conf.researchr.org/home/scam-2025)].
+>
+> **Paper: Refactoring-Aware Patch Integration Across Structurally Divergent Java Forks (preprint is available [here](https://arixv.abs/xxx/xxxx)**)

 ## Features

 - **Refactoring Detection:** Identifies structural changes between codebases to improve patch application accuracy.